camoverride/camoverride-personal-blog/_posts/2014-12-10-climbing-the-great-pyramid.md

 The manager was friendly, still young enough to have acne.
 On the wall behind the reception desk was an enormous bookshelf.
 It stretched all the way to the other end of the room.
 As Eason checked in I began examining the shelves.
 Manga.
 Shelves and shelves of manga comic books.
 Some of it was in Arabic, but it was mostly Japanese.
 I asked the manager if he spoke Japanese and he said that he was still learning - it became clear that he had an obsession with Japanese cartoons.

-I searched the entire bookshelf but couldn't find what I was looking for - no journals, nothing handwritten, hardling anything except yellowing comic books.
+I searched the entire bookshelf but couldn't find what I was looking for - no journals, nothing handwritten, hardly anything except yellowing comic books.
 I debated asking the manager directly if there was a pyramid-climbing book, but decided against it.
 Instead I retreated to the room to sleep.

 The private room we'd booked turned out to be less than private - the walls didn't reach all the way to the ceiling - it felt more like a bathroom stall than a hotel room.
 Mosquitos poured over the divider, so I bundled myself up under all my jackets.
 I told Eason about my failure to find the book and he forgave me.
 We caught a few hours of sleep before setting out the next morning.